1983–84 Brentford F.C. season

 During the 1983–84 English football season, Brentford competed in the Football League Third Division.
 A season of transition ended with a narrow escape from relegation.

 Season summary

-After two seasons in which, were not for bad mid-season form, strong run-ins may have yielded a promotion challenge, Brentford manager Fred Callaghan kept his squad together.
-Save for the retirement of key midfielder Stan Bowles, his replacement with Terry Bullivant was the only significant piece of transfer activity at Griffin Park during the 1983 off-season.
-Goalkeeper Trevor Swinburne arrived to provide competition for Paddy Roche and with forward Tony Mahoney still not fully fit after recovering from a broken leg, Bill Garner was brought in from non-League football on non-contract terms.
+After two seasons in which, were it not for bad mid-season form, strong run-ins may have yielded a promotion challenge, Brentford manager Fred Callaghan kept his squad together.
+Save for the retirement of key midfielder Stan Bowles, Bowles' replacement Terry Bullivant was the only significant piece of transfer activity at Griffin Park during the 1983 off-season.
+Goalkeeper Trevor Swinburne arrived to provide competition for Paddy Roche.
+With forward Tony Mahoney still not fully fit after recovering from a broken leg, Bill Garner was brought in from non-League football on non-contract terms.